marioc5823-maker/homelab-server/readme.md

 A personal homelab environment built and managed as production-grade infrastructure.
-This repository documents the full architecture, configuration, and automation behind a self-hosted private cloud running across 5 devices — managed entirely through Ansible for repeatable, version-controlled deployments.
+This repository documents the full architecture, configuration, and automation behind a self-hosted private cloud running across 5 node — managed entirely through Ansible.

 **Architecture Overview:**